20163785/Hungryhunter/README.md

 R - Read - GET - Get information from database by city;
 R - Read - GET - Get information from database by street;
 R - Read - GET - Get information from database by house number;
-R - Read - GET - Get information from database by restaurant namer.
+R - Read - GET - Get information from database by restaurant namer;

+GET /api/category/:categoryId?size=:size&from=:from
+404 category id not found
+PUT  /api/phrase/:id
+400 err message when validation fails
+POST /phrase
+400 err message when validation fails
+Get /api/phrase/:id
+404 phrase id not found
+DELETE /phrase/id
+404 phrase id not found
+Post /category
+400 err message when validation fail

+"404 NotFound" for all

  https://www.tutorialsteacher.com/webapi/implement-get-method-in-web-api - So IActionResult type method returns an entity with error if not found: